 Once seated in Nashville Jennings began writing and performing frequently at the local honky tonks and worked as a bartender at the Wildhorse Saloon part-time to make ends meet.

-In August of 2016 Jennings released “American Vinyl”, a masterful American musical journey written and produced by Jennings.
-His first fully self-produced project, “American Vinyl” and it’s 13 tracks sweeps listeners through small towns and down back roads, to the heart of the spirit that makes up the American way of life.
-“Jesus, Jack Daniels & Me”, the debut single from “American Vinyl” also served as Jennings’ first music video and received 100, 000 views within the first few weeks of it’s launch.
+In August of 2016 Jennings released “American Vinyl”, an American musical journey written and produced by Jennings.
+His first fully self-produced project, “American Vinyl” and its 13 tracks sweeps listeners through small towns and down back roads, to the heart of the spirit of the American way of life.
+Standout tracks “Jesus, Jack Daniels’ & Me”, “Day Drinkin'”, and “They Don’t Make Love Like That No More” quickly became instant fan favorites and helped cement a loyal grass-roots fan base.